Skip to Main Content

 Location Scouting Tips: Finding the Right Filming Locations

 The perfect location can make or break your film.
-Whether you're shooting a intimate drama in Montmartre or an action sequence along the Mediterranean coast, finding the right spot requires more than just pretty pictures on Google Maps.
-Effective location scouting combines creative vision with practical logistics—and often determines whether your production stays on schedule and budget.
-From negotiating access to hidden Parisian courtyards to coordinating complex shoots in Lyon's industrial districts, successful scouting means thinking like both an artist and a producer.
-Our location teams have guided productions through every type of French terrain, from Alpine villages to Normandy beaches, and the lessons learned go far beyond just finding beautiful backdrops.
+You might shoot an intimate drama in Montmartre or an action scene along the Côte d'Azur, but the right spot takes more than pretty pictures on Google Maps.
+Good scouting joins creative vision with practical logistics, and it often sets whether your shoot stays on schedule and budget.
+You may negotiate access to a hidden Parisian courtyard or set up a complex shoot in Lyon's industrial districts, so the work means thinking like both an artist and a producer.
+Our location teams have guided shoots through every kind of French terrain, from Alpine villages to Normandy beaches, and the lessons run far beyond finding beautiful backdrops.

 Location Scouting Fundamentals